krzmaz/LinakDeskEsp32Controller/README.md

 I often switch computers, that's why the desktop controllers do not suit me, but they were a great source of information - you can see the links in the references section.

 # Getting started
-1. Create `src/credentials.h` file from the example one and fill the data.
-2. Compile the `esp32dev` environment and upload the binary to an esp32.
+1. Compile the `esp32dev` environment and upload the binary to an esp32.
+2. Connect to the Access Point starting with ESP_[...]
+3. Fill out your WiFi credentials, desk name and desk Bluetooth address
+4. Save your configuration and wait for the ESP to connect to WiFi and your desk.
-3. For the first connection you will need to press the pairing button on the desk.
+   (For the first connection you will need to press the pairing button on the desk.)
+5. Test it! :)

 Current implementation offers a simple HTTP GET API for getting the height and moving to height:
 ```
-linak-desk.local/getHeight
+standing-desk.local/getHeight
 ```

 ```
-linak-desk.local/moveToHeight?destination=700
+standing-desk.local/moveToHeight?destination=700
 ```

+mDNS name will be set from the desk name set in WiFiManager, with the spaces changed to `-`.

 You can use the IP address of the device if you're having problems with mDNS